hacs/documentation/source/docs/publish/python_script.md

 ## Requirements

-For a python_script repository to be valid these are the requirements:
+For a python_script repository to be valid, these are the requirements:

 ### Repository structure

-- The python script are located here `ROOT_OF_THE_REPO/python_scripts/SCRIPT_NAME.py`
+- The Python script is located here `ROOT_OF_THE_REPO/python_scripts/SCRIPT_NAME.py`
-- There is only one python file (one directory under `ROOT_OF_THE_REPO/python_scripts/`) per repository (if you have more, only the first one will be managed.)
+- There is only one Python file (one directory under `ROOT_OF_THE_REPO/python_scripts/`) per repository (if you have more, only the first one will be managed.)

 #### OK example: